 Due to how dirty the alloy wheels can get, it’s important to clean them as often as possible.
 In terms of the equipment needed, I always use the following products below.
-The links for these products will take you directly to Amazon.

 - A dedicated wheel bucket

 - A dedicated microfibre mitt

 - A brush to clean the barrel of the alloy wheel